 IMPORTANT!
 Passengers should carefully review their schedule -- there have been numerous changes since March 2020 and also many changes to which trains stop at each station.
 The links to each schedule are below, along with some line-specific information.
 At each link, you can download a PDF copy of the schedule (links are under the map) and you can view an interactive schedule by clicking the "Timetable" tab.

-- The current schedule took effect on August 22, 2022.
-The next Penn Line schedule change is planned for mid to late November 2022.
+- The current schedule took effect on September 11, 2023.
+The next Penn Line schedule change will be in late 2023.

 - Eastbound trains at Silver Spring are no longer "L" stops - trains will depart at the printed time in the timetable.

 - IMPORTANT!
-Frederick TransIT is operating a reduced Meet The MARC shuttle service from Point of Rocks to Mt.
+Frederick TransIT continues to operate a reduced Meet The MARC shuttle service from Point of Rocks to Mt.
 Zion Park and Ride, Monocacy MARC, and Frederick.
 Click here for full information.